alisawuffles/ambient/README.md

 # AmbiEnt

-This repository contains the code and data for [We're Afraid Language Models Aren't Modeling Ambiguity](https://arxiv.org/abs/2304.14399).
+This repository contains the code and data for [We're Afraid Language Models Aren't Modeling Ambiguity](https://aclanthology.org/2023.emnlp-main.51/), published at EMNLP 2023.

 If you have any questions, please feel free to create a Github issue or reach out to the first author at [alisaliu@cs.washington.edu](alisaliu@cs.washington.edu).